A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Experimental Setup

 We evaluate the systems on \NumAutoTestingSamples{} samples (\textbf{\NameAutoTesting{}}) based on the ground truth values available.
 We compute the precision, recall and F1-score by comparing the set of attribute-value pairs generated for each input with the ground truth set of attribute-value pairs.
 We then report their averages taken across all examples.
 However, we find that automatic evaluation is challenging and often unreliable due to the lack of normalization in the attribute names, as the ground truth set can use different attributes to express the same characteristic.
-So we randomly sample \NumManualTestingSamples{} examples (\textbf{\NameManualTesting{}}) and get every output checked using 3 data annotators (DAs).
+So, we randomly sample \NumManualTestingSamples{} examples (\textbf{\NameManualTesting{}}) and get every output checked using 3 data annotators (DAs).
 These annotators are skilled professionals who perform various annotation tasks within our organization.
 We consider the majority class assigned by the DAs to determine if a given attribute-value pair is correct/incorrect.
-We find that the inter-annotator agreement, computed using Fleiss' kappa \citep{Fleiss1971MeasuringNS}, is $\kappa = \InterAnnotatorAgreementKappa{}$.
-Response time is measured by taking the average on the same 2K queries using NVIDIA GeForce RTX 3090 GPU (with batch size of one).
+We find that the inter-annotator agreement, computed using Fleiss' kappa \citep{Fleiss1971MeasuringNS}, is $\kappa = \InterAnnotatorAgreementKappa{}$, indicating substantial agreement among the annotators \citep{Landis1977}.
+The response time is measured by calculating the average time taken for queries from the 2K test set (with a batch size of one) using an NVIDIA GeForce RTX 3090 GPU.